-The content and design elements that are above the fold will of course draw the first attention from visitors, and hopefully they will be encouraged to check out the entire page’s contents and navigate through the site.
+The content and design elements that are above the fold will of course draw the first attention from visitors, and hopefully, they will be encouraged to check out the entire page’s contents and navigate through the site.
 For this reason, pay layout and design should be done in a way that creates a positive first experience by making an impact above the fold.

 And the truth is, you never can be 100% sure what each visitor will see above the fold due to different screen resolutions, among other factors (although doing some research on your visitors with a tool like Google Analytics will give you a good idea of how your visitors are segmented in this way).

 Why is the fold important?

-1. As I mentioned above, it determines what new visitors will see the moment they arrive at your blog.
+- As I mentioned above, it determines what new visitors will see the moment they arrive at your blog.
 First impressions are very powerful and they usually influence whether a visitor will come back or not.

-2. The content shown above the fold can engage the visitor enough to scroll down or move to other pages throughout the site.
+- The content shown above the fold can engage the visitor enough to scroll down or move to other pages throughout the site.
 There are different theories about what is most effective for this purpose.
 Some

-3. It helps the visitor to know where they are on the blog.
+- It helps the visitor to know where they are on the blog.
 Almost every blog uses a template/theme that looks basically identical on every page/post.
 If each page has a very large header area it requires readers to scroll down just to see what page they are on.
 As they move through the site they’ll have to scroll down immediately with each new page they visit.
 Because the top of each page looks the same in this case, it’s hard for visitors to gauge what page they are on without scrolling.
 On the other hand, visitors can easily tell where they are if the content (including blog post titles) starts high on the page.

 Two different approaches

 As with any element of design, there are differing opinions on how to have the most impact above the fold.
-With blog design there are primarily two different approaches, and we’ll look briefly at each.
+With blog design, there are primarily two different approaches, and we’ll look briefly at each.

 1. Blog content starts as high as possible

 In blog design, content is king and should be the focal point of the design.
 Design elements that take focus away from the content are probably more of a hindrance than a help.
-For this reason it’s common to see blog content starting high on the page in attempt to maximize the number of visitors that actually read the blog posts.
+For this reason, it’s common to see blog content starting high on the page in an attempt to maximize the number of visitors that actually read the blog posts.

-Upon entering a blog that is designed this way, the visitor can quickly see the beginning of the content, including a post title and maybe a paragraph or two.
+Upon entering a blog that’s designed this way, the visitor can quickly see the beginning of the content, including a post title and maybe a paragraph or two.
 The goal of this approach is to get the visitor reading by prioritizing the written content.
 If the visitor can be engaged quickly there will ideally be a lower bounce rate and more people will continue to read below the fold as well.

 2. Larger headers are used to make a stronger visual impact

 First impressions are always influenced in one way or another by the appearance of the blog.
 By dedicating more screen space above the fold you will have a greater opportunity to display an attractive design.
-This approach is used to improve the look and branding of a blog, but will cause written content to move lower, and in some cases completely below the fold.
+This approach is used to improve the look and branding of a blog but will cause written content to move lower, and in some cases completely below the fold.

 Large header images are used by some very prominent blogs; however, I prefer the content to start higher on the page.
 When I’m visiting a blog, regardless of whether it is my first visit or if I visit every week, I don’t like to have to scroll down to see the beginning of the content.
 Although dedicating less space to header images means it will be more difficult to create a strong visual impact, I think the emphasis on content has a more positive impact.

 I feel that this approach to blog design makes reading the blog easier and encourages navigation throughout the blog.
 Another advantage to consider involves social media marketing.
-Those of use who attempt to draw traffic through social media know how fickle these visitors can be, and starting content as high as possible makes it easier for them.
+Those of us who attempt to draw traffic through social media know how fickle these visitors can be, and starting content as high as possible makes it easier for them.